liqh2g/Database-Design/README.md

 - `Employees`

 ## Database Diagram Design and Table Alterations
----
-The next step is to design an ER (Entity Relationship) Diagram.
-ER diagrams use symbols to represent entities, attributes, and relationships, which help to illustrate the relationships between the entities in the database.
+The next step is to design an ERD.
+This diagram use symbols to represent entities, attributes, and relationships, which help to illustrate the relationships between the entities in the database.

 Using the Reverse Engineer feature of MySQL, I was able to create the ER Diagram below

 ![Database Schema](./image_file/Database%20ERD%20Model.png)

-The scripts used to alter the table constraints and make modifications can be found [sql_script folder](./SQL%20Script%20for%20database%20project.sql)

 ## Creating Views, Triggers, and Stored Procedures
----

-At this point, the database for the business has been setup.
-The business owner made three requests.

 - Create a view that shows the number of Quantity sold and The Revenue made by Each Employee
 - Create a Trigger on the products table that automatically removes the number of Units of product in stock, after an order has been made